wvengen/jGridstart/README.md

      application, properties can be overridden in the jnlp file (optionally prefixed with `jnlp.` to avoid a security warning).

-2. _Selection of a CA interface (module jgridstart)_
+2. _Selection of a CA interface (ca-specific module)_

-     The `nl.nikhef.jgridstart.ca` package contains the interface CA, which provides an interface between jGridstart and the CA. The specific implementation used is specified in the global configuration file.
-     You probably need to write one tailored to your CA interface.
-Please see DutchGridCA, TestCA and LocalCA for examples.
-Please send us your implementation so we can add it to jGridstart.
+     Most probably you'll need to implement the Java interface for talking to your certificate authority.
+You can copy one of the existing ca modules, and adapt it for your situation.
+Please use a package name that reflects your domain (e.g. `org.example.jgridstart.ca`).
+     You can also look at jGridstart's TestCA and LocalCA as examples.
+     Then add this module as a dependency to the jgridstart-wrapper module.

-3. _Customization of the request wizard (module jgridstart)_
+3. _Customization of the request wizard (ca-specific module)_

-     `RequestWizard` (in package `nl.nikhef.jgridstart.gui`) contains the
+     Each certificate authority's process is slightly different, that's why you'd write your own request wizard process.
+You could start off from jgridstart-ca-dutchgrid, which has an off-line CA process.

-     user-interface logic for requesting/renew certificates.
-The contents of the wizard's pages are present in the files `requestwizard-xx.html`.
+     The contents of the wizard's pages are typically present in files named `requestwizard-xx.html`.
+These are added as pages to a subclass of `nl.nikhef.jgridstart.gui.wizard.RequestWizardCommon`.
+Please see the
-     Currently, one would need to rewrite RequestWizard for your specific request process.
-In the future this should become more easily customizable.
+     existing CA's as examples of usage details.

-4. _Specification of organisations for which one can signup_
+4. _Specification of organisations for which one can signup (jgridstart module)_

     In `jgridstart/src/main/resources/conf/cert_signup.conf`, see comments.
     At the moment one also needs to update `CertificateRequest#postFillData` (in package `nl.nikhef.jgridstart`) and specify how to create a full DN from user information.
-This is scheduled for improvement as well.

-5. _Signing of the resulting JAR_

-    This is required for running jGridstart as a java web start application.
-    By default a temporary generated key is used.
-For production you may want to use a commercial code-signing certificate.
+With this adapted, you'll need to build your own jGridstart distribution (as explained above).
+Then sign it using a commercial code-signing certificate.
+When you contribute your module, we can include it and add it to the official jGridstart releases.

 License